kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     The output shows that we are on the `main` branch, and there are no changed files listed.

-## B. Add Widget Support to the Dynamic Service
+## B. Get the Dynamic Service Widget Tool `ds-widget-tool`

-Now we are ready to add widget support to the dynamic service.
+Before we continue to convert this KBase service module into a dynamic service with widgets, let us get familiar with the tool we'll be using.

-To do this we use the `ds-widget-tool` which, similar to `kb-sdk`, runs as a docker container.
+This tool is the Dynamic Service Widget Tool , `ds-widget-tool`, which, similar to `kb-sdk`, runs as a docker container.

 1. Obtain a copy of the tool